apache/iotdb/tsfile/example/readme.md

 ## Run TsFileRead.java

 ```
-  The class is to show how to read TsFile file named "test.ts".
+  The class is to show how to read TsFile file named "test.tsfile".
-  The TsFile file "test.ts" is generated from class TsFileWrite1 or class TsFileWrite2, they generate the same TsFile file by two different ways
+  The TsFile file "test.tsfile" is generated from class TsFileWrite1 or class TsFileWrite2, they generate the same TsFile file by two different ways
 ```

 ### Notice